top of page

 Retrofit

 Understanding how an existing building works in terms of moisture and ventilation is crucial to avoid increasing the risk of condensation inside homes.
 Historic buildings were built using vapour permeable materials and ventilated by draughts and open chimneys.
-Over time, many homes have had impermeable materials added and chineys & draughts blocked up.
-During a retrofit, inappropriate past work may need to be remedied, and new work should be carried out using vapour permeable materials to avoid further harm the building.
+Over time, many homes have had impermeable materials added and chimneys & draughts blocked up.
+During a retrofit, inappropriate past work may need to be remedied, and new work should be carried out with intelligent use of vapour permeable materials to avoid further harm the building.
 Ensuring the house is well ventilated is crucial, and this becomes even more important if airtightness is improved or insulation is added.
+Both of which are important for reducing energy demand, and improving comfort.

 BEFORE RETROFIT